-It makes sense to award your learners with a certificate when they complete a training program, and with iSpring Learn LMS, you can do it automatically.
+It makes sense to recognize your employees’ talents with a certificate when they complete a training program, and with iSpring Learn LMS, you can do this automatically.

 Learning Nurse, an informal learning platform for nursing students, practicing nurses, and nursing educators, does not train its employees directly but provides training services for healthcare professionals.
 Still, you can draw on their experience and adjust it to your business.

 With iSpring Suite, Learning Nurse has created and published over 250 courses and quizzes on medical terminology, anatomy, diseases, and much more.
 When learners complete a course, they get a certificate.

 The educators at Learning Nurse provide certificates using iSpring Suite’s ability to send a set of quiz variables to a server.
 They developed a custom certificate program that generates completion certificates based on the data received from iSpring Suite.

 Strategy 6.
 Involve Your Employees in Healthy Competition

 A little healthy competition is never a bad thing.
 There are few things more engaging than trying to beat your colleague and be the first to win a prize.
 Implementing game mechanics is an effective employee motivation and engagement strategy.
 It’s the carrot rather than the stick, and fortunately, it’s getting easier for you to make the carrot of gamification sweeter than ever.

 Learners can earn points and compete with colleagues.
 You can award points when they view courses and successfully complete tests, simulations, and assignments.
 Fixed points can be awarded for different actions; for example, 10 points could be awarded for each viewed course and 50 points for each test they complete. iSpring Learn LMS makes setting up and using points simple.